partiql/partiql-lang-kotlin/docs/wiki/v1/ErrorHandling.md

 Each major component (parser, planner, compiler) of the PartiQL Library allows for the registration of an `ErrorListener` that will receive every warning/error that the particular component emits.
-The default error listener aborts the component's execution, by throwing an `ErrorListenerException`, upon encountering the first error.
+The default error listener aborts the component's execution, by throwing an `PErrorListenerException`, upon encountering the first error.
 This behavior aims to protect developers who might have decided to avoid reading this documentation.
 However, as seen further below, this is easy to override.

 ## Halting a Component's Execution

-In the scenario where you want to halt one of the components when a particular warning/error is emitted, error listeners have the ability to throw an `ErrorListenerException`.
+In the scenario where you want to halt one of the components when a particular warning/error is emitted, error listeners have the ability to throw an `PErrorListenerException`.
 This exception acts as a wrapper over any exception you'd like to halt with.
 For example:

 ```java